 Table 1: Data splitting for prediction into train, validation, and test sets.
-These are made up numbers for δ{jt} estimates obtained from a structural model and arranged into a matrix.
-All of the data for two brands (marked in green) are held out to form the test set.
-The remaining data, marked in gray, is split 80%-20% into a training and validation set.
+Obtain $\delta{jt}$ estimates obtained from a structural model and arrange into a matrix.
+Partition markets by whether the entrant was available or not.
+Predict $\delta{jt}$ from explanatory variables in markets where the entrant is not available ("training" set).
+Evaluate performance in markets where entrant is available, both for existing brands ("validation" set) as well as for the entrant ("test" set).
 Predictive performance on the test set serves as a proxy for how our models would perform in the new product introduction setting.

-opposed to the training set prevents being mislead by the model simply memorizing the data in the training set, which would perform quite poorly out of sample.
-The validation set is different from the test set in that any specific δ{jt} in the validation set will have the brand j appear in the training set for a different t.
+poorly out of sample.
+The validation set is different from the test set in that any specific $\delta{jt}$ in the validation set will have the brand j appear in the training set for a different t.
 In the test set, each brand j never appears in the training set.
+We should expect achieving strong performance in the test set to be more difficult.

 The distinction between the validation and test sets is important.
 An example of predicting on the validation set is predicting utility of Red Bull in Boston given utility of Red Bull in Chicago.
 In contrast, the test set is like trying to predict utility for Celsius if it has never been seen before.
 If helpful, test set prediction can be viewed as a kind of cold-start problem in recommender systems.
-This connection is discussed further in Appendix D.
+This connection is discussed further in Appendix B.